the-J/WhiteGoat/README.md

 * register new twitch channels that it will follow
 * publish info if twitch channel is live
 * allow users to assign themselves to  list that would be notified if channel goes live
+* probably allow to set personal reminders - will see